model-bakers/model_bakery/docs/source/basic_usage.rst

 The ``make`` method also accepts a parameter ``_bulk_create`` to use Django's `bulk_create <https://docs.djangoproject.com/en/3.0/ref/models/querysets/#bulk-create>`_ method instead of calling ``obj.save()`` for each created instance.

-**Disclaimer**: Django's ``bulk_create`` does not updates the created object primary key as explained in their docs.
+**Disclaimer**: Django's ``bulk_create`` does not update the created object primary key as explained in their docs.
 Because of that, there's no way for model-bakery to avoid calling ``save`` method for all the foreign keys.

 So, for example, if you're trying to create 20 instances of a model with a foreign key using ``_bulk_create`` this will result in 21 queries (20 for each foreign key object and one to bulk create your 20 instances).